 Salt and pepper

-How to make mini frittatas using muffin tins:
+How to make mini frittatas using muffin tins

 Preheat oven to 350 degrees.
 Crack and beat the eggs – Elise helped me with this step.

-Spray muffin tins with cooking spray (which I forgot to do, mommy brain, so I kind of sprayed them before I poured in the eggs and they still popped out OK).
+Butter or spray muffin tins with cooking spray (which I forgot to do, mommy brain, so I kind of sprayed them before I poured in the eggs and they still popped out OK).

 Put one scoop of feta cheese and shredded spinach and a bit of sun-dried tomatoes (again, skipped because of Elise) into 6 of the muffin tins.
 Divide basil and fresh tomatoes equally in the other 6 muffin tins.